 Guatemala is a nation with a bright tourism scene, but one that continues to struggle economically and politically.
 More than half its population is under the age of 25, with a similar proportion living below the poverty line.
-Gang violence and the still unresolved aftermath of the civil war are countered by the boundless energy (if limited resources) of Guatemala's grass-roots organizations.
+Gang violence and the still-unresolved aftermath of the civil war are countered by the boundless energy (if limited resources) of Guatemala's grassroots organizations.
 Successive governments may continue to make promises, but Guatemalans rely on each other to deliver solutions.

 Neither Corrupt Nor a Thief?

-Guatemala was ahead of the American curve when Jimmy Morales, a popular television personality, was inaugurated as president in January 2016.
+Guatemala was ahead of the American curve when Jimmy Morales, a popular TV personality, was inaugurated as president in January 2016.
 He swept into power after the impeachment of former president Otto Pérez Molina on corruption charges, running on the slogan 'Ni corrupto, ni ladrón' (neither corrupt nor a thief).

 The country has found the reality of the Morales government rather more sobering than its early promise.
-The evangelical president's close ties to the military – the core of Guatemala's political elite – has led to stagnation on human rights issues, including the paring back of the country's human rights commissioning and an unsuccessful attempt to expel the UN's top representative.
+The evangelical president's close ties to the military – the core of Guatemala's political elite – has led to stagnation on human rights issues, including the paring back of the country's human rights commission and an unsuccessful attempt to expel the UN's top representative.
 After concerns about his own presidential campaign funding, Morales pushed Congress into passing a law granting him immunity from prosecution, and has proposed further amnesties for those convicted of illegal spending.

 A Political Eruption

-The national conversation dramatically switched its focus on June 3 2018 when Fuego earthquake erupted south of Antigua.
+The national conversation dramatically switched its focus on June 3, 2018, when Fuego erupted south of Antigua.
 In the country's deadliest eruption since 1929, around 160 people were killed and thousands were left homeless.
 Across Guatemala, communities pulled together to collect supplies to help the victims, but foreign aid groups were only allowed restricted access to help.
 Protests later broke out over alleged mismanagement of relief funds as well as the wider governmental response to the eruption, further tarnishing the Morales administration in the eyes of many Guatemalans.
 Continued delays over the resettling of those displaced mean that Fuego is likely to cast a long shadow into the 2019 election season.

 The Global Picture